FOR MUSICIANS AND MANAGERS

 - “I came across your guide to Noise and Hearing for Musicians recently, and it’s excellent – it’s so difficult to strike the right balance between precision, practicality and readability and I think you got it just right.”
 Mike Goldsmith, author of Discord: the story of noise (OUP, 2012).

-I deliver lectures about noise and sound, about how our ears work and what can go wrong with our hearing.
+I deliver lectures and briefings about noise and sound, about how our ears work and what can go wrong with our hearing.
 I can help musicians and music students to understand how to look after their ears for a long, healthy career.
-I advise managers of performing groups, and venues on noise-control and hearing-preservation policies.
+I advise managers of performing groups and venues on noise-control and hearing-preservation policies.

 I can explain the technical side of noise and the Control of Noise at Work Regulations in an accessible and memorable way, and help get people thinking about the importance of looking after their hearing, at all stages in their career, be they students, teachers or managers (or amateur musicians, or music lovers).